Barycentric stability of nonlocal perimeters: the convex case: Introduction

 Moreover, in~\cite{GP} it was proved that, for every $n\geq 2$ and every $D>0$, there exists a constant $C(n,D)$ such that, for any set $E\subseteq \mathbb{R}^n$ with $\operatorname{diam}(E) \leq D |E|^{1/n}$, it holds

 Motivated by these results, in this paper we focus on convex sets and aim to extend the barycentric quantitative isoperimetric inequality \eqref{ShBar} to the fractional setting.
-In~\cite{CRS}, a notion of nonlocal perimeter was introduced, and the study of the corresponding minimizers was initiated.
-The simple yet profound idea underlying this new definition is to consider pointwise interactions between a set and its {complementary}, modulated by a kernel.
-The prototypical example involves singular kernels with polynomial decay.
-Concretely, given $s\in(0,1)$, the $s$--perimeter of a measurable set $E\subseteq\mathbb{R}^n$ is defined as
+The notion of nonlocal perimeter was introduced in~\cite{CRS}.